oliviaroy20/Paradigms-Final-Project/README.md

 Users can rate restaurants overall, by food, and by service.

-Ultimately the API will be able to give recommendations based on location, and price, ammendities, and payment type.
+Ultimately the API will be able to give recommendations based price, ammendities, and payment type.
 Additionally, users will be able to rate the restaurant.
+They will be able to see the location of the restaurants on a map.